-Here, steel sidewalks and staircases were built on the rocks and then connected by bridges.
+Here, steel sidewalks and staircases were built on the rocks and connected by bridges.
 With the help of modern technology, the Austrian gorge can now be conveniently explored.

 |Address||C6HP+44 Leutasch, Austria|